Why look for FDC3 enabled applications?

 Why should I FDC3-enable my applications?

-There is a trend towards breaking up monolithic desktop applications, replacing them with adaptible wokflows which involve teh collaboration of multiple best-of-breed applications.
-Still much of the integration on the desktop is done by the actual end-user; copy/paste between applications, exporting/importing CSV files etc. Every application that has manual user input is a candidate for being FDC3-enabled, being able to demonstrate that your application can effectively take part in a worklow (without manual dual-entry or other tedious operations) is a easy route to happier users.
+There is a trend towards breaking up monolithic desktop applications, replacing them with adaptable workflows which involve the collaboration of multiple best-of-breed applications.
+Still much of the integration on the desktop is done by the actual end-user; copy/paste between applications, exporting/importing CSV files etc. Every application that has manual user input is a candidate for being FDC3-enabled, being able to demonstrate that your application can effectively take part in a workflow (without manual dual-entry or other tedious operations) is an easy route to happier users.
 Allowing your application to reach out to others is another way of extending the power of your offering; your app might not offer charting, but can let the end-user chart in an FDC3 enabled companion application based on context passed from your own app.

 Why should my development team look at adopting FDC3?

 Deploying effective end-user workflows with as little development effort as possible, should be the goal for all internal/platform integration development teams.
 Implementing or developing on a platform that is FDC3 enabled, if done right, results in more bang for the buck.
 FDC3 is all about (re)usability and low-touch integration, with an App directory in place and a platform to develop on, each new enabled app broadens the value of the workflow offering.